Rush Limbaugh on a cutting edge societal evolution.

 Unless they are mandated to by the federal government.

-Well, and I figure it's part of the AMR EMR uh mandates that are part of Obamacare, but just the sheer fact that they asked the question and they wouldn't even let her register as a patient until she answered the question blew my mind.
+Well, and I figure it's part of the AMR EMR mandates that are part of Obamacare, but just the sheer fact that they asked the question and they wouldn't even let her register as a patient until she answered the question blew my mind.

 Right.

-We are still paying the price of the new deal.
+We are still paying the price of the New Deal.

 That's when it was established that government can buy you and provide for you.